metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_pod_ip_pool_v2alpha1_manifest.md

 page_title: "k8s_cilium_io_cilium_pod_ip_pool_v2alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cilium.io"
 description: |-
-  CiliumPodIPPool defines an IP pool that can be used for pooled IPAM (i.e. the multi-pool IPAM mode).
+  CiliumPodIPPool defines an IP pool that can be used for pooled IPAM (i.e. the multi-pool IPAMmode).
 ---

 # k8s_cilium_io_cilium_pod_ip_pool_v2alpha1_manifest (Data Source)

-CiliumPodIPPool defines an IP pool that can be used for pooled IPAM (i.e. the multi-pool IPAM mode).
+CiliumPodIPPool defines an IP pool that can be used for pooled IPAM (i.e. the multi-pool IPAMmode).

 ## Example Usage